bparanj/coding-skill/_posts/2019-11-07-top-10-mistakes-that-candidates-make-in-a-coding-interview.md

 - Tell me about a technically challenging situation that you faced and how you resolved it.
 - Tell me about a situation where there was conflict in your team and how you dealt with the situation.
+- How do you handle a difficult co-worker?

 It takes time to come up with a good story.
 Your story must have takeaways that demonstrate your strengths.
 So come prepared with good stories.

 What is the story that you want to tell people?
+Do you strive for success and growth?
+Remember that you are applying to one of the top companies in the world, they would like to hire ambitious and above-average people.

 ### Mistake #3 : Not Taking Any Mock Interviews